Syphilis: Origin, spread and discovery

 Paleopathologists have known for decades that syphilis was present in the Americas before European contact.
 The situation in Afro-Eurasia has been murkier and caused considerable debate.
 According to the Columbian theory, syphilis was brought to Spain by the men who sailed with Christopher Columbus in 1492 and spread from there, with a serious epidemic in Naples beginning as early as 1495.
 Contemporaries believed the disease sprang from American roots, and in the 16th century physicians wrote extensively about the new disease inflicted on them by the returning explorers.

 Most evidence supports the Columbian origin hypothesis.
 However, beginning in the 1960s, examples of probable treponematosis—the parent disease of syphilis, bejel, and yaws—in skeletal remains shifted the opinion of some towards a "pre-Columbian" origin.
-A 2024 study published in Nature supported an emergence postdating human occupation in the Americas.
+A 2024 study published in Nature supported syphilis having first emerged among humans in the Americas in the mid-Holocene.

 When living conditions changed with urbanization, elite social groups began to practice basic hygiene and started to separate themselves from other social tiers.
 Consequently, treponematosis was driven out of the age group in which it had become endemic.
 It then began to appear in adults as syphilis.
 Because they had never been exposed as children, they were not able to fend off serious illness.
 Spreading the disease via sexual contact also led to victims being infected with a massive bacterial load from open sores on the genitalia.
 Adults in higher socioeconomic groups then became very sick with painful and debilitating symptoms lasting for decades.
 Often, they died of the disease, as did their children who were infected with congenital syphilis.
 The difference between rural and urban populations was first noted by Ellis Herndon Hudson, a clinician who published extensively about the prevalence of treponematosis, including syphilis, in times past.
 The importance of bacterial load was first noted by the physician Ernest Grin in 1952 in his study of syphilis in Bosnia.

 The most compelling evidence for the validity of the pre-Columbian hypothesis is the presence of syphilitic-like damage to bones and teeth in medieval skeletal remains.
 While the absolute number of cases is not large, new ones are continually discovered, most recently in 2015.
 At least fifteen cases of acquired treponematosis based on evidence from bones, and six examples of congenital treponematosis based on evidence from teeth, are now widely accepted.
 In several of the twenty-one cases the evidence may also indicate syphilis.